 The Postgraduate Studies Programme (PSP) and the Interdepartmental/Interinstitutional Postgraduate Studies Programmes (IPSP) lead to the acquisition of a Master of Arts (MA) or Master of Science (MSc) degree, and they last for three to four semesters.
-The Philosophy Department offers one Programme of Postgraduate Studies, one Interdepartmental Programme of Postgraduate Studies and one Interinstitutional Programme of Postgraduate Studies:
+The Philosophy Department offers one Programme of Postgraduate Studies (with four directions of studies), one Interdepartmental Programme of Postgraduate Studies, one Interinstitutional Programme of Postgraduate Studies and one International Joint Programme of Postgraduate Studies:

 - i.
 MA in Philosophy, with three directions of studies: N.K.U.A.'s Philosophy Department. - ii.
 MSc in Philosophy and Management: N.K.U.A.'s Philosophy Department and Department of Economics. - iii.
-MA "Animal Welfare, Ethics and the Law": N.K.U.A.'s Philosophy Department and the Hellenic Pasteur Institute (HPI).
+MA "Animal Welfare, Ethics and the Law": N.K.U.A.'s Philosophy Department and the Hellenic Pasteur Institute (HPI). - iv.
+International Joint MSc "Leadership: Ethics and Politics": N.K.U.A.'s Philosophy Department, Greece, School of Social Sciences, University of Kurdistan Hewlêr, Iraq, and Department of Philosophy and Cultural Studies, University of Sulaimani, Iraq.